OSU fraternity holds stem cell drive for fellow student's 13-year-old brother battling leukemia

-STILLWATER, Okla. -- Oklahoma State University's (OSU) Pi Kappa Alpha fraternity will be holding a stem cell registration drive inspired by 13-year-old Pike Peterson who is battling an aggressive form of leukemia.
+STILLWATER, Okla. − Oklahoma State University's Pi Kappa Alpha fraternity will be holding a stem cell registration drive inspired by 13-year-old Pike Peterson, who is battling an aggressive form of leukemia.

 Pike's brother Phillip Peterson is attending OSU.
 Hayden Stone has known Phillip since high school.